How many times have you tried to journal and have given up after a few tries?

 If you are just starting out journaling, then it’s better that you start with one journaling technique.
 Once you are comfortable with journaling, you can try and journal using different techniques.

 If you are feeling uninspired to make a journal entry, try changing the journaling technique.
-Maybe you can just doodle or scribble or write about your to-do lists.
+Maybe you can just doodle or scribble or make lists.

 It is normal to get excited during the initial days of developing a new habit.
 You might expect to make a good journal entry on day 1 of journaling.
 It might not happen, most probably.

-Even though a lot might be going inside your head you might find it difficult to transfer your thoughts onto a paper.
+Even though a lot might be going inside your mind, it might still be difficult to transfer your thoughts onto a paper.

 When you are starting your journaling journey don’t start it with high expectations.
 You might not be able to write more than a few words or sentences.
 And that’s alright.